-All trainee files must remain secure at all times in double locked areas (locked file cabinet in a room that may also be locked).
+All trainee files must remain secure at all times in locked cabinets.
 Hard copy files containing financial aid information will be safeguarded at all times.

 Insurance

 Trainees are responsible for their own medical costs during their attendance at CET.
 Although CET carries limited liability accident insurance for externships, each trainee should have his or her own medical coverage for unforeseen health problems or accidents.